Klowner/docker-gitlab-mirrors/README.md

 docker pull quay.io/klowner/gitlab-mirrors:latest
 ```
 The `/config` volume serves as the `$HOME` for the container's user.
 A few files are required for this container to work.
-- `/config/.ssh/config`: any custom ssh configuration you need when connecting to the GitLab serer
+- `/config/.ssh/config`: any custom ssh configuration you need when connecting to the GitLab server.
+(See the ssh/config example further down the page).
 - `/config/.ssh/id_rsa`: an SSH private key associated with the GitLab user that will be pushing mirrors
 - `/config/private_token`: The private API token for the GitLab user, this can be obtained in your GitLab user profile in the web UI.
 - `/config/.bashrc`: *optional* add any pre-init for commands, such as starting `ssh-agent` or adding ssh keys.